The Nancy Weiss Malkiel Scholars Award

 Applicants will also submit sample syllabi of courses developed since the start of the tenure-track appointment in the current institution, as well as lists of advising assignments and department- or university-level service assignments.

-Deadline for all applications: December 15, 2016.
-Applicants who will not yet have passed the third-year review at that point, but who anticipate doing so before January 29, 2017, may submit subsequent confirmation that they have passed the review.
+Deadline for all applications: December 3, 2018 at 5 pm EST. Applicants who will not yet have passed the third-year review at that point, but who anticipate doing so before January 29, 2019, may submit subsequent confirmation that they have passed the review.

 Please read closely the application instructions below.